f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Changing the Default Password and Importing F5OS Backups via API
 ----------------------------------------------------------------

 After the reboot of the system you'll need to login and change the default password.
 Use the following API call to login with the default **admin/admin** account to change the password.
-After doing so an future API calls will need to login with the new admin password:
+After doing so all future API calls will need to login with the new admin password/ or get a new token:

 .. code-block:: bash